futzu/cgifu/README.md

 Python 3.13 is removing the  cgi module.
 I'm bringing it back and making it a pockage.

-I'm leaving at is, but renaming the cgi module cgifu for two reasons:
+I'm leaving it as is, but renaming the cgi module cgifu for two reasons:

 1. Avoid Namespace Collisions
 2. pypi probably won't let me make a cgi pip package